itpcjosepha/resume/README.md

 I really enjoy working at the intersection of business strategy and software engineering, translating complex requirements into practical, scalable solutions.

+--

+## Note Regarding Client Work

+Many projects represented in this repository were developed for clients and employers under confidentiality agreements.

+The materials included here have been carefully curated to avoid proprietary information while still demonstrating architecture, implementation approaches, system design, documentation, and delivery methodologies.